Fat wedge filtrations and decomposition of polyhedral products

 \begin{theorem} If $K$ is $\lceil\frac{\dim K}{2}\rceil$-neighborly, then the fat wedge filtration of $\RZ_K$ is trivial. \end{theorem}

 This paper is organized as follows.
 In Section 2 we define polyhedral products, and collect some of their examples and properties which will be used later.
-In Section 3 we combinatorialy describe the fat wedge filtration of $\RZ_K$, and in Section 4, we study the fat wedge filtration of $\Z_K(C\underline{X},\underline{X})$ by using the description of the fat wedge filtration of $\RZ_K$.
+In Section 3 we combinatorially describe the fat wedge filtration of $\RZ_K$, and in Section 4, we study the fat wedge filtration of $\Z_K(C\underline{X},\underline{X})$ by using the description of the fat wedge filtration of $\RZ_K$.
 We then prove Theorem \ref{main-decomp}.
 In Section 5 we further investigate the fat wedge filtration of $\Z_K$, and prove Theorem \ref{main-decomp-Z}.
 Section 6 deals with a connection between the triviality of the fat wedge filtrations of $\RZ_K$ and $\Z_K$ and the Golodness of $K$.
 In Section 7 and 8, we give criteria, called the fillability and the homology fillability, for the triviality of the fat wedge filtration of $\RZ_K$, and apply them to dual shellable complexes and dual sequentially Cohen-Macaulay complexes over $\mathbb{Z}$, proving Theorem \ref{main-SCM}.
 Section 9 is a spin off of the arguments for dual shellable complexes in Section 8.
-We introduce a new simplicial complexes called extractible complexes, and prove a $p$-local desuspension of the BBCG decomopsition for them under some conditions on $\underline{X}$.
+We introduce a new simplicial complexes called extractible complexes, and prove a $p$-local desuspension of the BBCG decompsition for them under a mild condition on $\underline{X}$ for extractible complexes over $\mathbb{Z}/p$.
 In Section 10 we give another criterion for the triviality of the fat wedge filtration of $\RZ_K$ which is Theorem \ref{main-neighborly}.
 Finally in Section 11, we give a list of possible future problems on the fat wedge filtration of polyhedral products.